GabrieleGiuseppini/Floating-Sandbox/BUILD-macOS.md

 | `MACOS_PORT.md` | Investigation, crash evidence, milestones and test history. |
 | `BUILD-macOS.md` | This consolidated source-change and reproduction guide. |

-The physics algorithms, shaders and renderer architecture remain intact.
-The OpenAL fix is a dependency configuration change, not an SFML rewrite.
-Windows and Linux code paths were preserved but have not been built on this Mac.

-## Scope

-Personal-use Apple Silicon/macOS 26+ package, ad-hoc signed.
-No notarization, Developer ID distribution, DMG, Intel or Universal build.
-Public distribution would require separate signing/notarization and dependency-license review.